Wykerd/bazcal-lf/README.md

 ## Running

-A binary called `bazcal` is generated.
+A binary called `bazcal-lf` is generated.
 Execute it to start the bot.

 # License